 Think before you throw

-We are working with our partners in the West Sussex Waste Partnership to show you what happens to this material and why it is so important to get the right thing in the right bin.
+We are working with the West Sussex Waste Partnership to answer your most frequently asked questions, show you what happens to your recycling and waste, and explain why it is so important to put the right thing in the right bin.

-Together, we are asking you to ‘Think Before You Throw’.
+Together, we are asking you to ‘Think Before You Throw’ and recycle as much as you can.

 What happens to recycling and waste in West Sussex?

 Recyclable material collected from your household bins across West Sussex is taken by collection vehicle to a transfer station, or direct to the Materials Recycling Facility (MRF) in Ford.
-Materials from the transfer stations, located across the county, are combined together and moved in large lorries by our partner Biffa, and taken to the MRF.
+Materials from the transfer stations, located across the county, are combined together and moved in large lorries by our partner Biffa, and taken to the MRF for processing.

 Material from the Recycling Centres is taken to the MRF or MBT, or sent directly to reprocessors, such as the wood that is collected on site, the garden waste, and the paper and card that is collected separately.